Badges on buses program to expand

 The deputies will begin riding on buses beginning Nov.
 1, the sheriff said.

-The information will be passed on to deputies who are nearby, who will make the traffic stops.

-Drivers who pass those buses when their flashing red lights are activated will be stopped an issued tickets that can result in a fine of $100 plus additional fees, and could have their license suspended for up to a year.
+Drivers who pass those buses when their flashing red lights are activated will be stopped and issued tickets that can result in a fine of $100 plus additional fees, and could have their driver’s license suspended for up to a year.

 West said both Yukon and Mustang schools had issues last year with drivers failing to stop for buses.